AMWA-TV/bcp-003/best-practice-certificate-provisioning.md

 ### CSR (Certificate Signing Request)

-The syntax used to request a TLS Certificate from a Certificate Authority, it contains the public key and identification information required by the Certificate Authority in the PKCS Format, [RFC-2986][RFC-2986]
+The syntax used to request a TLS Certificate from a Certificate Authority, it contains the public key and identification information required by the Certificate Authority in the PKCS Format, [RFC 2986][RFC-2986]

 ### EST (Enrollment over Secure Transport)